There are no expectations or standards higher for parties than in Los Angeles and we’ve seen them all.

-Cakes from the most upscale bakeries are decorated with fruit on the 4th of July.
-It instantly gives any cake a gourmet look and requires no food coloring.
+Cakes from the most upscale bakeries are decorated with fruit on the 4th of July?
+It instantly gives any cake a gourmet look.

-A trendy Patriotic adult treat we’ve seen a lot is alcohol soaked fruit!
-People soak fruit such as:
+A trendy Patriotic adult treat we’ve seen a lot is fruit like strawberries, cherries, and watermelon soaked in alcohol.